Frequently asked questions

 Will the technology for the online courses work for me?

-You need a reasonable broadband internet connection and a computer or laptop with a webcam and microphone (which are built into almost all laptops nowadays).
-The platform we use is called Zoom, so for precise technical requirements, click here.
+You need a reasonable broadband internet connection and a computer or laptop with a webcam and microphone.
+The platform we use is Zoom, so for precise technical requirements, click here.
 As general guidance, if Skype or Facetime work on your computer or laptop then you should be fine.